sensics/OSVR-RenderManager/README.md

 There are a number of example programs that highlight the different RenderManager interfaces and features.

+## Configuration

+See the [RenderManager Configuration](./doc/renderManagerConfig.md) document for more information on how to configure RenderManager.

 ## Optimizing timing

 See the [Rendering Optimization](./doc/renderingOptimization.md) document for more information on how to optimize rendering performance using RenderManager.
+(Warning: Some of this information is out of date as of 11/16/2016.)